Heart disease and intimacy

 - Have different feelings about having sex or being intimate with your partner

 Almost everyone with heart problems has these questions and concerns.
-The most helpful thing you can do is talk to your doctor, nurse, spouse, partner, or friends.
+The most helpful thing you can do is talk to your health care providers, spouse, partner, or friends.

-Both you and your doctor may be concerned that having sex will bring on a heart attack.
-Your doctor will be able to tell you when it is safe to have sex again.
+Both you and your provider may be concerned that having sex will bring on a heart attack.
+Your provider can tell you when it is safe to have sex again.

 After a heart attack or heart procedure: